flenniken/statictea/docs/teaFunctions.md

 * rb — replacement block (rb) returns JSON except strings are not quoted and special characters are not escaped.
 * dn -- dot name (dn) returns JSON except dictionary elements are printed one per line as "key = value".
+See string(dotName, string).

 Examples variables: